piyushpp07/hotel-management/README.md

 # hotel-management
-it is a hotel management app in c++ .prints bill after all the inputs and saves as bill.txt.
+it is a hotel management app in c++ .prints bill after all the inputs and saves as data.txt .
+Sorce code and exe files are upload for improvements.....